SecondNewtonLaw/Global-Functions-Documentation/Libraries/WebSocket.md

 ### Parameters

-- `url`: The URL of the WebSocket server to connect to.
+- `url` The URL of the WebSocket server to connect to.

 ### Example